mlee1423/mkdocs-test/docs/1-pc.md

-# PC Building and Maintenance
+# PC Building Introduction Guide for Beginners
 ## Introduction
 When planning to build a personal computer, having a clear idea of the type of tasks it will be performing on a daily basis is paramount.
 A PC being used for gaming or video editing will have very different hardware requirements than a PC being used for occasional word processing and internet browsing.
-Certainly one PC can be used for all of these tasks and more, but having a PC that can't perform can be frustrating and even discouraging.
+Certainly one PC can be used for all of these tasks and more, but having a PC that can't perform after dedicating time and money into building it can be frustrating to say the least.

 ### Budget Plan
 Having a clear budget in mind is of upmost importance when planning a PC build.
 Deciding between performance and affordability is quite common for the average PC builder, so having that information before drafting a parts list is always recommended.